-We provide Electrical Installation Condition Reports (or EICR) in Wakefield to Landlords, property buyers and sellers.
+We provide Electrical Installation Condition Reports (or EICR) in Wakefield to Landlords, property buyers, sellers and estate agents.

 We provide Electrical Installation Condition Reports (EICRs) in Wakefield at a fixed fee of £110 + VAT (up to 10 circuits).
 The report will suggest any remedial works which should be undertaken to bring the property up to standard.
 Electrical Reports (often dubbed Electrical Safety Certificates) are often requested by property buyers and often by those part exchanging with a builder.